 • Import 200 rounds duty free for hunting purposes, or up to 1,500 rounds duty free for use at a recognized competition.

-• The declaration is good for 60 days and cost $25 Canadian, paid at point of entry.
+• The declaration is good for 60 days.
+It cost $25 Canadian, paid at point of entry (credit card accepted).

 • You must be at least 18 years old to bring a firearm into Canada.